 How is Multi-Factor Authentication different from two-factor authentication?

-It should be noted that there is a difference between two-factor authentication (2FA) and multi-factor authentication.
-The former means that there are only two ways to confirm you are who you say you are (e.g. password and a text).
-The latter means that there are more than two ways to confirm you are who you say you are (e.g. password and text and hardware token or biometric scan).
+Let’s keep it simple: the former means that there are only two ways to confirm you are who you say you are (e.g. enter a password and a text).
+The latter means that there are more than two ways to confirm you are who you say you are (e.g. enter a password and text and hardware token or biometric scan).

 Weak vs. strong types of MFA

-To muddy things even further, there are actually weak forms of MFA.
-Here is the golden rule when it comes to choosing an MFA type, as advised by the National Institute of Standards and Technology (NIST): SMS is the weakest type of MFA so only use it as a last resort when no other MFA option is available.
-From weakest to strongest MFA options, it is as follows: SMS, phone call, e-mail, authenticator app (e.g. Google authenticator), hardware token (e.g. YubiKey), biometric (e.g. fingerprint).
+Yes, there are weak forms of MFA.
+The National Institute of Standards and Technology (NIST) says this: SMS is the weakest type of MFA, so only use it as a last resort when no other MFA option is available.
+In order of weakest to strongest form of MFA: SMS, phone call, e-mail, authenticator app (like Google authenticator), hardware token (like YubiKey), lastly biometric (face or fingerprint).

 The strongest types of multi-factor authentication are biometrics, hardware tokens or authenticator apps.

 With recent data breaches such as Marriott Hotels, Facebook, and Under Armour, malicious attackers took the information from these breaches then utilized people’s re-used passwords to get into other user accounts (e.g. banking, social media, e-mail).
 The extra few moments it takes to enable MFA is always worth the lost data; plus, with MFA enabled, that extra CyberSecurity layer would have made it much harder for an attacker to gain account access.

 With all of the news about corporate data breaches and hackers it can be daunting to try to protect your online accounts.
 However, something as simple as adding MFA to all your accounts is one easy thing you can do to ensure your accounts are as secure as possible and less prone to being compromised by an attacker.